Here’s a summary of the best places to eat out in Bude within walking distance of Broomhill Manor in Cornwall.

 - La Bocca – small but perfectly formed, serving great baked-to-order pizzas and calzone.
-Try the black dough Bocca Nera – sounds weird but you will not be disappointed – eat in or take away
+Try the black dough Bocca Nera – sounds weird but you will not be disappointed – eat in (at The Carriers next door) or take away

 - A bit further afield is Elements at Widemouth – Italian influenced menu, serving excellent antipasto, pizzas and pastas plus a great view over Widemouth Bay